“A secret is a strange thing.”First line in The Dream Thieves by Maggie Stiefvater

 I don’t know how many of you remember that The Mortal Instruments was only meant to be a trilogy.
 Odd to think about because we now have a gazillion books in that universe.

 City of Ashes however was not the best follow-up to City of Bones.
-The storyline went in a weird direction, and the things that needed resolving from the end of book one was dragged on into book 3.
+The storyline went in a weird direction, and the things that needed resolving from the end of book one were dragged on into book 3.
 Very little in this book actually made a difference to what happened in book 3.

 A Gathring of Shadows by V. E. Schwab – Book 2 in Shades of Magic